Balance of Nature

 Wild birds that require medical care or are rescued from illegal captivity are carefully watched by experts for possible return to the wild.
 Big Red, one such bird, is a young macaw that was being assessed, with plans in place for his release back into the rain forest which is extremely important because contrary to popular belief, scarlet macaws are rare in Belize.
 He is currently at Harvest Caye – an island, which is not his natural habitat, and even more disturbing, he is permanently captive in a cage.

 Even after conservation groups advised Norwegian Cruise Lines how to operate a wildlife education center, Big Red, another scarlet macaw and four toucans (Belize’s national bird) were secretly whisked away and given to Norwegian Cruise Lines to be put on display, all for the viewing pleasure of cruise ship passengers.
 Belizeans are not permitted to visit them.
 The country’s wildlife laws are designed to protect wildlife from poaching and exploitation and no official explanation has been given as to how or why this happened or who was responsible for making it happen.

 A coalition of conservationists and activists have banded together to launch the Boycott NCL Campaign.
 It’s easy to participate in, it’s fun and it’s for an excellent cause.

 All you need to do is send your address to BoycottNCL@gmail.com and you will receive a free BoycottNCL bumper sticker in the mail.
-In return, you’re asked to email back a photo of your vehicle sporting the BoycottNCL bumper sticker so that it can be sent to NCL and featured on the Boycott NCL Facebook page.
+In return, you’re asked to email back a photo of your vehicle sporting the BoycottNCL bumper sticker so that it can be sent to NCL and featured on the Save the Wildlife on NCL’s Harvest Caye Facebook page.